What are language disorders in children?

 other children.
 Or it may be done one-on-one with your child.
 The SLP will look at

-To treat your child, the SLP will help him or her to learn to relax and enjoy communicating
+To treat your child, the SLP will help your child learn to relax and enjoy communicating

 through play.
 The SLP will use different age-appropriate methods to help your child